Facts About Elite Business Cruises

 7) How does the program improve sales, retention, and recruiting—specifically?

-8) What KPIs do successful clients track (pre, during, post)?
+8) What KPIs do successful clients track before, during, and after?

-Pre: contest participation, pipeline adds, leading indicators.
-During: workshop completion, peer practice, recognition touches.
-Post: close rates, top-talent retention, referrals, applications from competitors.
+Before: participation, pipeline adds, and other leading indicators.
+During: session attendance, peer engagement, and recognition touches.
+After: close rates, retention, referrals, collaboration, recruiting lift, and inbound interest from competitors.

 9) How do we structure the contest or recognition so staff actually engages?

-11) Do you help with internal communications and rollout to maximize participation?
+11) Do you help with internal communications and rollout?

 12) What training topics are available, and how tailored can they be?

-13) How are continuing education (CE) hours arranged, verified, and documented?
+13) How are continuing education hours arranged, verified, and documented?

-14) Are continuing education (CE) credits available in my state/industry—and through whom?
+14) Are CE credits available in my state or industry?

 15) Can we record sessions for internal reuse?